Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: Worst-case Line Overflow Attacks

-In the first level objective function, the penalty factor $\sigma$ is chosen to be a small positive number to limit the attack size; constraint \eqref{eq:Physical_PF} is the physical power flow equation; constraint \eqref{eq:con_resources} models the attacker's limited resources to change states.
-Ideally, one should use the $l_0$-norm to precisely capture the exact sparsity of $c$, but for tractability reasons we use the $l_1$-norm as a proxy.
-Constraint \eqref{eq:con_loadshift} limits the load changes to avoid detection.
-The second level in (2e)--(2h) models the system response to the attack as a DCOPF.
+In \eqref{eq:Obj1_MaxPF}, the penalty factor $\sigma$ is a small positive number to limit the attack size; constraint \eqref{eq:Physical_PF} is the physical power flow equation; constraint \eqref{eq:con_resources} models the attacker's limited resources.
+Ideally, $l_0$-norm should be used to precisely capture the sparsity of $c$, but for tractability reasons we use the $l_1$-norm as a proxy.
+Constraint \eqref{eq:con_loadshift} limits the percentage of load changes at each bus to avoid detection.
+DCOPF (2e)--(2h) models the system response to the attack.

-The bi-level optimization problem introduced above is non-linear, but it can be re-formulated into an equivalent MILP as in \cite{Liang2015} by the following modifications: \begin{enumerate} \item Introduce a slack vector $s$ to linearize the $l_1$-norm constraint in \eqref{eq:con_resources} as

-where $\mathcal{L}_{\text{load}}$ is the set of load buses.
-As a result, the objective in \eqref{eq:Obj1_MaxPF} simplifies to